aftdev/dev-env-manager/README.md

 $ dev setup
 ```

-Execute the commands defined in your configuration file.
-This can be useful for new people working
-on your project.
-They would just have to execute the command install it.

-example of setup commands
+Setup the environment.
+Useful when someone just cloned the project and want to get started quickly.

+This command will execute

-- docker compose build
+- docker compose build (if a docker-compose.yml file is found)
+- docker compose up -d
-- composer install
+- composer install (if a composer.json exists)
-- yarn install
+- npm install (if a docker-compose.yml file is found)
-- copy .env-example to .env

-By default the command will setup a few things depending on what file it finds For e.g if your
-project has a docker-compose file it will do docker compose build then docker compose up If the
-project as a composer.json file it will do composer install.

 ### Start - Down

 Start and stop containers.
-Basically a shortcut for docker-compose down
+Basically a shortcut for docker-compose up/down

-### composer

-### Yarn / NPM

 ### Scripts Auto discovery

 Sometimes typing `dev composer script-name` can be repetitive.
 This is why this application will
-autodiscover the scripts from composer.json or package.json for you
+autodiscover the scripts from the composer.json or package.json files for you.

 `composer.json`